codeforpdx/recordexpungPDX/doc/design.md

 - `403 FORBIDDEN`: authorized user is not admin
 - `422 UPROCESSABLE ENTITY`: duplicate user or password too short

+**`POST`** `/api/oeci_login/`

+Takes oeci login credentials, attempts to log in, and if successful returns a cookie containing the encrypted credentials.

+Required headers:

+- `Authorization: <JWT string>`

+`POST` body:

+- format: `JSON`
+- fields:
+    * oeci_username
+    * oeci_password

+Returns: cookie attached to Response object.

+- format: `JSON`
+- fields:
+    * (no json data returned)

+Status codes:

+- `201 CREATED`: OECI login was successful and cookie returned
+- `400 BAD FORMAT`: missing one or more fields
+- `401 UNAUTHORIZED`: authorization rejected; missing or invalid auth token
+- `422 UPROCESSABLE ENTITY`: oeci login attempt failed.

+### comment:

+Not certain that 422 is the best code here.
+401/403 don't seem right because the error is propagated from a 3rd party.

 **`GET`** `/api/search`